 Rustic Cabin in Cooke City: Mountain View Cabin

-This charming little cabin is the perfect spot for a romantic getaway among the mountains.
+This charming little cabin in Montana is the perfect spot for a romantic getaway among the mountains.
 The large outdoor deck has stunning views towards the national park and is a great spot for watching the sunset in the evenings.
 There’s a log fire in the living area to keep you cosy, with plenty of firewood for your stay.

 Luxurious Loft in Cooke City: Mountain Lux

 This charming mountain loft is the perfect choice for small families and couples!
 The Bannock Snowmobile Trail runs right by the house, making it a popular choice for winter sports enthusiasts.
 There are plenty of native wildlife hotspots nearby, so you might even get the chance to spot some eagles, buffalo or deer.
 Exhausted after a long day of snowsports?
 Unwind in the hot tub and sauna.